Noyolos/Noteds/TESTING.md

 ## Backup & Restore
 - Export a backup from a dataset with active and soft-deleted customers; confirm soft-deleted records are absent from the archive.
 - Import the backup on top of existing data; verify all records match the backup and no partial data remains if you simulate a failure.
+- Create a customer with at least one photo (via the existing capture/pick flow), export a backup, delete the customer and clear the on-device `customer_photos` directory, then import the backup on the same device; confirm both the customer data and all restored photo files exist with valid `photoPath` values.
+- Create at least five customers, each with a real and distinct photo, export a backup, delete those customers (and photos), then import the backup; verify the import succeeds without JSON parsing errors such as "End of input at character 0", that every customer and ledger entry is restored, and that each customer receives their own original photo (no duplicated images).
+Individual corrupted photos may import with `null` paths while the rest succeed.
+- Import an old-format (JSON-only) backup; confirm customer and ledger data restore while photo paths remain `null` without errors.
+- Simulate a corrupted photo payload (e.g., edit `photoBase64` to an invalid string) and import; confirm the import completes, the affected photo path is `null`, and other data remains intact.
+- Import a deliberately corrupted/empty backup file (e.g., random text or 0-byte payload); expect a clear "backup empty or corrupted" style error and no crash or partial data changes.
+- Soft-delete a customer with a photo, export a new backup, and confirm the deleted customer and photo file are absent from the archive and stay missing after import.

 ## Navigation
 - From Dashboard/List/Reports, open a customer detail, edit, then back; ensure system back pops to the previous screen.